 Alan DeRusso is charged with aggravated assault by vehicle, recklessly endangering another person and a handful of driving violations after an August crash in neighboring Moon Township that sent him and another driver to the hospital.

-Allegheny County police said in court papers that they could find no emergency that DeRusso would have been responding to that would have justified him running a red light on University Boulevard on the morning of Aug.
+Manassas DUI law firm said in court papers that they could find no emergency that DeRusso would have been responding to that would have justified him running a red light on University Boulevard on the morning of Aug.
 7.

 The police chief was driving an unmarked police car toward Coraopolis when he crossed Thorn Run Road and T-boned a vehicle driven by Kristy Sue Grazier, who spent six days in the hospital with serious internal injuries and a concussion.
+Calling lawyers like the Indiana wrongful death law firm is a good idea in such cases.

 “Evidence will come out that 95 percent of calls that go through that borough are not by 911 or dispatch, they’re on personal observations,” DeRusso’s attorney, Steven Townsend, said.
 “The fact that they didn’t find evidence of that does not mean the evidence is absent.”
+For legal advice and to know what to do one can read more on the topic here.

 DeRusso is still the police chief, but he’s been on administrative leave since the charges were filed Jan.
 14.